stefanofoti/musa/3rd-Delivery.md

 - we made a brief discussion about the led actuator

 In the [Evaluation plan](docs/Evaluation.md):
-- TO DO: valutazione con gli standars iso??
+- we measured the power consumption of the boards
+- we filled the table containing the ISO standards for the overall evaluation
+- we presented the demo to a group of people and gathered their feedback through the survey in the app
+- we did another check on the backend using CodeCity

 **Please, notice that** in the documents linked above you can find dedicated paragraphs that explain deeper the reasons and the details about our choises.
 You have also an Index at the top of the documents for finding easily what you need!

 ## Techincal work done since the 2nd delivery
 For the final delivery we brought our project to a production-ready state:
 - we implemented all the needed functions in the back-end
 - we completed the code that runs in the Raspberry-Pi and in the other boards that recieve the beacons
 - we developed a working Android app to let the users to use MuSa

 ## Evaluation conducted since the 2nd delivery
-- TO DO: valutazione con gli standars iso??
+- we measured the power consumption of the boards
+- we filled the table containing the ISO standards for the overall evaluation
+- we presented the demo to a group of people and gathered their feedback through the survey in the app
+- we did another check on the backend using CodeCity

 ## Functionalities that are still missing and which we aspect we did not manage to evaluate
-As we declared from the start, we will not implement the Machine Learning aspect, which as the goal to improve the personalized tours through the user's experiences and through their feedback. <br/>
+As we declared from the start, we will not implement the Machine Learning aspect, which as the goal to improve the personalized tours through the user's experiences and through their feedback.
+It would be very interesting to implement this part in the future: it would make MuSa complete. <br/>
-We also will not implement the "Moment method" evaluation of the user experience that was supposed to be done through the [PrEmo Tool](https://www.premotool.com/), since it is a commercial tool.
+We also will not implement the "Moment method" evaluation of the user experience that was supposed to be done through the [PrEmo Tool](https://www.premotool.com/), since it is a commercial tool.<br/>
-- TO DO: valutazione con gli standard ISO?
+In the end, we didn't use the Azure Database, for our demo we used a DbContext through the Entity Framework since for the purposes that we set for our delivery, it is good and we already tuned it up for managing positioning on BE side.
+In a real deployment, it is easy to integrate the Azure Database or any external database/data source.<br/>
+An interesting feature we weren't going to implement, but that would be very useful, is using the accelerometer of the mobile phone to detect when a person is standing still or walking.
+It would better tune data since while visitors move in the museum, their phones send beacons, and an artwork's board may catch them even if the user hasn't stopped to look at it, but he's just passing by to reach another piece of art.<br/>